CONTRIBUTORS

 Eileen Chong

-Eileen Chong is a poet of Hakka, Hokkien and Peranakan descent.
-She is the author of nine books.
-Her work has shortlisted for the Victorian Premier’s Literary Award, the NSW Premier’s Literary Award Kenneth Slessor Prize, the NSW Premier’s Literary Award Multicultural Prize, and twice for the Prime Minister’s Literary Award, among other accolades.
-Her next collection, We Speak of Flowers, is forthcoming with UQP in 2025.
-She lives and works on unceded Gadigal land.
+Eileen Chong is a Sydney poet who was born in Singapore of Hokkien, Hakka and Peranakan descent.
+She is the author of 11 books.
+Her work has shortlisted for numerous prizes including the Victorian Premier’s Literary Award, the NSW Premier’s Literary Award and twice for the Prime Minister’s Literary Award.
+She is the 2025 recipient of the Shanghai Western Sydney Writing Fellowship and a 2026 BR Whiting Studio Residency in Rome.
+Her most recent book is We Speak of Flowers (UQP, 2025).

 http://eileenchong.com.au/